andyl/uber_gen/README.md

 - Author writes a blog post with manual install instructions
 - Author creates gist with a Cogen generator script
-- Author adds the address to the Cogen script to the blog post
+- Author adds the address of the Cogen script to the blog post

 Reading a HowTo Post: